 While you’re already leaps and bounds ahead of most drivers, there are a few items you should add to your car’s emergency car kit before a vacation, including:

-- A large umbrella – Keeping an umbrella in the car is a good idea year-round.
+Keeping an umbrella in the car is a good idea year-round.
 It can keep you dry during last-minute storms, but also protect you from the heat of the sun or a snowstorm if you’re waiting for help on the side of the road after your car breaks down.
 A brightly-colored umbrella can also increase your visibility while shielding you from the elements.

-- A whistle – You may have to drive long hours or well into the night to make your destination.
+You may have to drive long hours or well into the night to make your destination.
 Many cars veer off the road as drivers fall asleep or lose control, landing in ditches or thick trees and hiding the wreck from the road.
 If cell phone reception is spotty, a simple neck whistle can call people to your location more effectively than shouting.

-- A car cell phone charger – Many parents never travel without packing a cell phone charger.
+Many parents never travel without packing a cell phone charger.
 However, these are usually wall plugs for charging in hotels.
 A car adapter that fits into a lighter or charging port in the car is endlessly useful—just make sure you have one for each type of cell phone in your family.

 Last Minute Checks Can Save Lives!